ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

   includes schemas such as an OpenAPI document.
 * If none of the above result in identifying the dialect, client behavior is undefined.

+### The "$schema" Keyword {#schema-keyword}

+The `$schema` keyword is used as a JSON Schema dialect identifier, and its value MUST be a URI {{!URI=RFC3986}}.
+This URI SHOULD identify a meta-schema that can be used to validate that the schema is syntactically correct according to the dialect the URI identifies.

+A dialect defining the `$schema` keyword:

+* MUST do it according to the content of this section;
+* SHOULD define where the `$schema` keyword is allowed and/or recognized in a schema;
+* SHOULD not allow the
+schema to change within the same Schema Resource.

 ### Identifying a Schema via a Media Type Parameter {#schema-parameter}